Hillview, Sutton Forest: Heritage listing

 The gardens retain trees / species believed to date from 1882 as selected by Mr Charles Moore, Director of the Royal Botanic Gardens, Sydney.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 It is only one of two Governors country retreats that have survived in Australia and it is the only one to retain its setting, fitout and furnishings.

-The complete assembly of buildings, garden and contents makes Hillview an extremely rare place.
-The connection between these elements and the occupancy of the Governors makes Hillview an exceptional property where the lives of the Governors can be seen and understood outside the formality of Government House, Sydney.
+The occupancy of the Governors makes Hillview a property where the lives of the Governors can be seen and understood outside the formality of Government House, Sydney.

 Despite the sale of the property in 1957 to Edwin Klein and its subsequent 40 years of non-intervention, the place has retained its appearance and general fitout from the period of the Governors occupation.
 This allows a rare encapsulated view of the Governors and their occupation of the place.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Hillview demonstrates a way of life that has been lost.
 The survival of the fitout from the time of eth Governors, demonstrates tastes and fashions over a period of 75 years government occupation.

-Apart from its connection with the Governors, Hillview is an excellent and intact example of a country house in the Southern Highlands area that has not undergone extensive upgrading or refitting.
+Apart from its connection with the Governors, Hillview is an intact example of a country house in the Southern Highlands area that has not undergone extensive upgrading or refitting.

 The place demonstrates Government policy, attitudes and budgetary considerations between 1882 and 1957.
 This can be seen in the haphazard nature of the alterations and additions and the apparent randomness of maintenance carried out.